miseEnPlace-i/lapr2/docs/SprintA/FURPS.md

 - _are common across several US/UC;_
 - _are not related to US/UC, namely: Audit, Reporting and Security._

-Scheduling - Provide a facility to set up a vaccine at health cares or Vaccination centers
+Scheduling - Provide a service to set up a vaccine at health cares or Vaccination centers.

-Certificate - Provide a service to deliver a vaccination certificate
+Certificate - Provide a service to deliver a vaccination certificate.

-Registration - Provides a facility to set up
+Registration - Provides a service to set up the registration of all the people related to the company.

+Manage - Provide services to rule the facilities enroled with the company and employees.

+Analysing - Provide crucial data for the vaccination process analysis.

+Checking in - Provide service to register the arrival of the SNS user.

+Checking Users - Provide service to check user´s health information.

+Sending SMS - Provide service to deliver a SMS with informations of the vaccine appointment to the SNS user.

+Reporting - Provide reporting services.

+Security - Provide service to protect accessto certain recources or information.

 ## Usability